pugjs/pug-en/src/api/reference.md

 ~ If set to `true`, compiled functions are cached. `filename` must be set as the cache key.
 Only applies to `render` functions.
 Defaults to `false`. inlineRuntimeFunctions
 ~ boolean
 ~ Inline runtime functions instead of `require`-ing them from a shared version.
-For `compileClient` functions, the default is `true` so that one does not have to include the runtime.
+For `compileClient` functions, the default is `true` (so that one does not have to include the runtime).
 For all other compilation or rendering types, the default is `false`. name
 ~ string
 ~ The name of the template function.
 Only applies to `compileClient` functions.
 Defaults to `'template'`.